 This will include labour, a stereo (for printing colour), a tool (for cutting the box) charge, along with a minimum order value that might exceed your limits.

 If you are fairly new to online selling it would be worth measuring up your products and finding the closest size possible.
 You can then fill any excess space with packing peanuts, air bags or corrugated roll.
-The added benefit is these options are fairly cheap, lightweight and also environmentally
+The added benefit is these options are fairly cheap, lightweight and also environmentally friendly.

 Fill excess space with packing peanuts, air bags or corrugated roll